 According to ACTFL, Category I and II languages include French, German, Haitian-Creole, Italian, Portuguese, and Spanish; Category III and IV languages include Arabic, Cantonese, Japanese, Korean, Mandarin, Russian, and Vietnamese.

 There are program specific requirements that must be met when selecting a language to study.
-The following list identifies which majors require a Classical or modern foreign language.
+The following list identifies which majors require a classical (Latin or Greek) or modern foreign language.

 Classical or Modern Language